The Best Cooking YouTube Channels You Should Subscribe To

 Claire Saffitz

-Claire’s channel features recipes from her cookbook, Dessert Person.
-This cookbook is AMAZING — everything in it delicious.
+Claire’s channel mostly features recipes from her cookbook, Dessert Person.
+This cookbook is AMAZING — everything in it is a certified banger.
 We’ve made her Chewy Molasses Spice Cookies, Carrot and Pecan Cake with Brown Butter Cream Cheese, Pineapple Upside-down Cake, and her Chocolate Chip Cookies to name a few.
 There are savoury recipes in her book as well, but as the title suggests, it’s mainly focused on desserts!

 Ethan Chlebowski

 Ethan remasters recipes from other YouTubers and also shows you how to make restaurant style food at home (with lower calories too!)
-He also has many videos about food science, and answers questions such as, “does vodka actually make pasta taste better?”
+He also has many compelling videos about food science, and answers questions such as, “is expensive pasta worth it?” and “are expensive eggs actually worth it?”

 It’s been awesome seeing his subscriber count grow!